Published at: 2019-03-20 15:39 | Author: Robert McLean

 The Polish real estate investment sector got a Christmas present from the Ministry of Finance in mid-December by ruling that it would accept asset deal transactions involving commercial property.
 The industry was thrown into chaos in the fall of 2016 when Polish tax authorities began questioning the legitimacy of such transactions, going so far as to demand that the vendors of properties pay back VAT repayments made by the state.
 Remarkably, this included transactions where the parties had recei...

-The City of Prague has calculated the cost of bringing trams back to Wenceslas square at C »
+The City of Prague is planning to move forward with the reconstruction of Wenceslas square »

 Romania ♦ Is Romania heading for a credit crunch?